Dofasco 2000 Trail

 Fees: Parking is $8.00 per day; free with HCA Membership Pass.

-The Dofasco 2000 Trail was built in partnership with the Hamilton Conservation Foundation, Dofasco Inc., the Millennium Bureau of Canada and the City of Hamilton.
+The Dofasco 2000 Trail was built in partnership with the Hamilton Conservation Foundation, Dofasco Inc., Millennium Bureau of Canada, and City of Hamilton.

 Access Points